100 Years of History

 Pastor Duane Johnson (1968–1973)

-Duane Johnson started his tenure with a review of potential affiliation with the American Baptist Churches.
-Duane was a student at Eastern Baptist Seminary and came to the church with his wife.
+Duane Johnson, a student at Eastern Baptist Seminary, started his tenure with a review of potential affiliation with the American Baptist Churches.
+Increased membership enabled his pursuit of numerous projects.

-Increased membership enabled him to pursue numerous projects.
-A youth fellowship called The Lighthouse met on Saturday evenings.
-A program called Hobby Crafts carried on into winter for children.
+A youth fellowship called The Lighthouse met on Saturday evenings, and Hobby Crafts for children carried on into winter.
 Johnson suggested making a study in the building and allotted funds for expanding the altar and choir loft, carpeting the floor, refinishing pews, and installing an amplifier.
-Upon graduation, Duane was called to pastor a Baptist church in Ohio, but he would return to Union in 1975.
+Upon graduation, he was called to pastor a Baptist church in Ohio, but returned to Union in 1975.

 1970s